 Themed Reading Collections

 Each year we ask the children to help us choose a themed reading collection, through voting in each class.
 We then display the 70 chosen titles on our chosen theme centrally for children to read and return.
 We insert a comment slip inside the book jacket so children can enjoy reading the comments about the book from previous readers.
 Children sign the books in and out and there is always a real buzz about out reading collections.
-So far, we have had reading collections for 'Magic' and 'Crime-Fighters' and 'All Creatures Great and Small' and 'Award Winners'.
-In 2020 we chose 'Award Winners' in order to extend children’s reading with titles that have won awards e.g. Carnegie Children’s Medal, Waterstone’s Children’s Book Prize etc. I wonder what will be the theme for our 2019 reading collection?
+So far, we have had reading collections for 'Magic', 'Crime-Fighters' and 'All Creatures Great and Small' and 'Award Winners'.
+In 2020 we chose 'Award Winners' in order to extend children’s reading with titles that have won awards e.g. Carnegie Children’s Medal, Waterstone’s Children’s Book Prize etc. I wonder what will be the theme for our 2020 reading collection?

 Our 2019 'All Creature Great and Small' reading collection saw 343 'reads' in four weeks!